shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ## Where to stay:
 Hotel booking:

-* For the beginning part of your trip, please stay in Downtown Toronto up to and including Saturday night
+* Up to Saturday May 9th, I recommend staying in Downtown Toronto
 * Book Sunday night (May 10th) in Brampton
 * If you are staying in Canada after Monday (May 11th), I recommend going back to Downtown Toronto